Tier 1 — must know Canine Hematology Critical care

 Exam core — read this first

-Do not forget → thromboembolism risk is part of the disease
+Do not forget → thromboembolism risk and platelet status change the urgency of monitoring

 Pattern recognition